zqwei/JHU-JRC-Bootcamp/README.md

 ### Monkey data (Niebur Lab)

+The goal of this tutorial is to learn the basics of spike train analysis and give an introduction to point processes, cross-correlation and the jitter method (Amarasingham et al., 2012).
+The tutorial will include additional material on generating Monte Carlo data and hypothesis testing.
+In the folder "Nieburlab_JHU_bootcamp," there is a PDF called "Spike Train Analysis & The Jitter Method," which provides exercises involving creation and analysis of synthetic data and analysis of recorded data from Macaque motor cortex.
+These tasks will involve learning a couple basic algorithms and implementing them in Matlab.
+All necessary Matlab files are located in Nieburlab_JHU_bootcamp.

 ### Mouse data (Lee Lab)

 ### Fish data -- whole brain imaging analysis (Ahrens Lab)